 == == == == ==

-From the box at left, there are three other names which
+From the box at left, there are two other names which

 have been my Interview guests...